 As you explore the fiord, keep a lookout for wildlife, especially fur seals basking on the rocks.
-In the late afternoon, the Milford Mariner will moor in a sheltered cove, allowing you to go exploring with a nature guide in the kayaks and tender craft (small boat).
+In the late afternoon, the Milford Navigator will moor in a sheltered cove, allowing you to go exploring with a nature guide in the kayaks and tender craft (small boat).
 If you’re feeling brave, you can even go swimming in the fiord’s pure – but cold – waters.
 As the shadows deepen, the Milford Mariner will return under sail (weather permitting) to Harrison Cove for the night.
 Enjoy a three-course meal in the cosy saloon and relax in the company of like-minded travellers.

-Stay 1 night aboard the Milford Mariner.
+Stay 1 night aboard the Milford Navigator.

-Travel time Milford Sound to Te Anau 116 km / 72 miles, 1.5 hours
+Travel time Milford Sound to Te Anau – 1.5 hours

 On arrival there is time to view the interesting displays at Cavern House before your friendly guides accompany you underground in small groups.
 As you explore by path and small boat, your senses will be overwhelmed.
 In this mysterious underground world discover fossils and rock formations, and view rushing waterfalls and whirlpools.
 Learn how the caves are still being carved out by the incredible and relentless power of nature, before gliding through silent darkness to the glowworm grotto.
 The delicate incandescence of thousands of tiny glowworms is a magical sight!
 Stay 1 night in Te Anau.

-Travel time Te Anau to Invercargill 153 km / 94 miles, 2.5 hours
+Travel time Te Anau to Invercargill – 2.5 hours

 Travel to Invercargill, where you will enjoy a scenic flight to Stewart Island, New Zealand’s ultimate eco-tourism destination.
 Its densely forested hills, and untouched coastline of rocky outcrops and creamy golden sand beaches make Stewart Island a haven for native marine and bird life.